The Dark Side of Gravity: B=-1/A, Gravitomagnetism

+We already knew that for a theory involving only elementary microscopic gravific sources, eventually the phenomenology is the same in DG as in GR but if a B=-1/A field can be directly sourced by an extended distribution of matter i.e. without having to combine "more elementary fields" as we did, a new phenomenology is expected particularly in the gravitomagnetic sector of the theory that we want to explore now.
+Of course, it is still understood that each such B=-1/A field computed in a privileged frame associated with its extended source distribution, will also eventually need to be combined with other B=-1/A fields from other extended sources as we did for elementary gravific sources.

+We shall show later that DG naturally predicts the occurence of discontinuities of the background B=-A gravitational field allowing to quantitatively explain the Pioneer anomaly.
+We will also explain why such discontinuities are probably drifting in the solar system.
+These discontinuities are delimiting spatial volumes and it might be that each such volume defines the domain of a given extended source distribution hence the domain of validity of its associated preferred frame.
+In the following we will try to understand what kind of gravitomagnetic effects should be expected even in case we have several such domains and associated privileged frames e.g. one for the sun and one for the earth.

-In a chosen PPN coordinate system moving at velocity $\vec w$ relative to our privileged frame, we can get the Lorentz transformed $g_{0i} $ element to Post-Newtonian order for a point mass source m.
+In a chosen working PPN coordinate system moving at velocity $\vec w = \vec w_{PPN/PF}$ relative to a privileged frame, we can get the Lorentz transformed $g_{0i} $ metric element to Post-Newtonian order for any point mass source m in the domain of this preferred frame.
 We get

-at the Post Newtonian order.
-Considering a set of such sources will result in many such w dependent terms in the field elements while the expression in GR of the same elements would also involve speeds of the sources relative to each other leading to sources angular momenta contribution in the PPN system (Ref.~\refcite{Will}, p104).